FLOREAT LUX

 .

-“Brace…displays such eloquence and such a firm control of pacing”
+“Brace…displays such eloquence and such a firm control of pacing…artful coup de grace…an intriguing and multilayered supernatural thriller.”

 KIRKUS REVIEWS